-We thank the MAVA Foundation for supporting the project "Sea Around Us in West Africa, research and collaboration", and acknowledge the support of the Sea Around Us, a collaboration supported by the Pew Charitable Trusts and the Paul G. Allen Family Foundation.
-D.B. thanks the Centre for Applied Fisheries Research of Guinea Bissau (Centro de Investigação Pesqueira Aplicada-CIPA) for their hospitality and transparency during a short visit to Guinea Bissau.
+We thank the MAVA Foundation for supporting the project "Sea Around Us in West Africa, research and research initiative", and acknowledge the support of the Sea Around Us, a collaboration supported by The Pew Charitable Trusts and the Paul G. Allen Family Foundation.
+D.B. thank Victorino Nahada and Djibril Blade from the Centre for Applied Fisheries Research of Guinea Bissau (Centro de Investigação Pesqueira Aplicada - CIPA) for their hospitality and transparency during a short visit to Guinea Bissau.